Volistic/Spwn-Libraries/README.md

-# Required:
+# pre-Requisites:
 - vs code
 - Spwn language

 # Installation:
     In your spwn project place the downloaded folder inside your library folder, if you dont have one create one.

 # Usage:
 Maps: